 Work-Study

-Through a Federal Work-Study program, you can earn money to put toward school expenses by working jobs around your college’s campus.
-If you are approved for the work-study program, it will be included as a part of your financial aid award.
+Through the Federal Work-Study program, you can earn money to put toward school expenses by working jobs around your college’s campus.
+If you are approved for work-study, it will be included as a part of your financial aid award.
 Then, you may need to apply for jobs that are part of the program.
 These jobs may be on- or off-campus.

 If you can’t find a work-study job to fit your schedule, there may be other part-time job opportunities available off-campus.
 You could inquire about part-time work at your on-campus career services office.